A car accident lawyer will carefully consider the facts and accident report.

 Never assume that you are unable to receive a monetary award for an accident if you feel that some fault lies with you.
 If you think that another driver shares part of the blame, an attorney can help you determine where the liability lies.

 If you were recently involved in a collision where you were attempting to avoid another vehicle, take your case to a St. Louis car accident lawyer at The Hoffmann Law Firm.
-With careful consideration of the facts and accident report they may be able to show how your collision was a direct result of another drivers’ negligence.
+With careful consideration of the facts and accident report, they may be able to show how your collision was a direct result of other drivers’ negligence.